ShadyBoshra2012/flutter_fawry_pay/README.md

 );
 ```

-Last function you can use is reset the initialization, doing that:
+Last function you can use is reset the initialization (Android only), doing that:

 ```dart
 FlutterFawryPay.instance.reset();